 It feels like each month, a new food or meal delivery service launches.
-We’ve tried several, including Blue Apron and Martha and Marley Spoon, but the meal delivery service isn’t something that’s personally right for our family.
-Firstly, I love grocery shopping and farmer’s markets, especially picking out my own fruits and vegetables.
-Secondly, sometimes our plans change mid-week and while the meats can be frozen, I end up making a big pot of vegetable soup with the rest of the produce.
+We’ve tried several, including Martha and Marley Spoon, but the meal delivery service isn’t something that’s right for every family.

-ButcherBox is something that’s better suited for our family.
+ButcherBox is something that’s targeted for meat lovers.
 Their meats are grass-fed, grass finished and never any hormones.
 They source their meats from small farmers who pasture raise their cattle.

 The company began as a Kickstarter project, raising over $200,000.
 Here, take a look: